Active DAS vs Passive DAS

 – The status of Active units themselves can be monitored remotely for any faults.

-– Significant additional space required for deployment of remote units, typically within risers or nearby electrical switch rooms etc. Still a lower space requirement than a multi-carrier RRU solution.
+– Significant additional space required for deployment of remote units, typically within risers.
+Still a lower space requirement than a multi-carrier RRU solution.

 – The cost of active deployment is significantly higher than a fully passive DAS deployment would be.